 - Remember how you had mentors and key friends guide you in your faith.

-- Remember how he sustained you during that season of unemployment.
+- Remember how God sustained you during that season of unemployment.

 - Remember how God miraculously healed you.